Want to learn how to become a consultant?

 - Low-risk: Because they are inexpensive and quick, they are low-risk.
 Buyers can be very risk-averse, especially to bigger projects, so your discovery offer reduces the risk and makes it more likely they will work with you.

-Above all else, your discovery offer should add value to your client.
+Above all else, your discovery offer should add value to your client and their organization despite its smaller nature.
 Creating a discovery offer will help you articulate how you can add value to your client’s business in a shorter time frame, which is an excellent exercise for a newer consultant.

 “We will not do a project unless the discovery.
 It’s probably been that way for about a year.
 I tell folks, “We’re delivering real value.
 We’re giving you design documents, requirement documents, a roadmap, and a feasibility study.”
 These are real things.
 There are people out there that probably charge tons of money for that.